Unique, exotic, and fascinating are some adjectives that can be used to describe bat flower.

 2. Some Varieties of Bat Flower

-There are several varieties of bat flower which differ in colors.
+Several varieties of bat flowers differ in color.
 Here are some of the most popular ones:

-- Black bat flower, the most common type of Tacca chantieri that can be easily found and grown indoor or outdoor.
+- The black bat flower is the most common type of Tacca chanter that can be easily found and grown indoors or outdoors.
 It has large and smooth leaves in bright shades of green.

-- White bat flower, a rare variety which is known as Tacca integrifolia.
-It is considered a newer version of black flower and characterized by white brackets.
+- White bat flower, a rare variety, is known as Tacca integrifolia.
+It is considered a newer version of the black flower and is characterized by white brackets.

 - Red bat flower, also known as Cuphea llavea or bat-faced cuphea.
-This variety has smaller petal than black and white flower.
-Its flower color is the combination of bright red and deep purple.
+This variety has smaller petals than the black and white flower.
+Its flower color is a combination of bright red and deep purple.

-In general, black flowers are associated with strong, powerful, and mysterious energy.
+Black flowers are generally associated with strong, powerful, and mysterious energy.

-In its native countries, it is often linked to some superstitions.
-Legend has it that this flower might invite evil spirits if you stare at it for a long time.
+In its native countries, it is often linked to superstitions.
+Legend believes this flower might invite evil spirits if you stare at it for a long time.

 Some beliefs even express that those who find the wild bat flower may die suddenly or experience the loss of close relatives.